-Of most importance to our students, the bookstore is the location where they will pick up their textbooks and course materials (subject to registration deadlines) in advance of the start of classes.
-Or, as an alternative when necessary, the Campus Store can ship textbooks to the student's address for an additional charge.
+The bookstore is the location where they will pick up their textbooks and course materials (subject to registration deadlines) in advance of the start of classes.
+An alternative to picking up textbooks in person is that the Campus Store can ship textbooks to the student's address for an additional charge.
 Textbooks are provided to students for a flat fee-based charge structure, which is included in the overall cost of attendance.
 While we strongly believe this to be a valuable and convenient service, all students have the ability to Opt Out of this service within a specified time period.
 To exercise their choice to Opt Out, the student must contact the Cashier's Office either in person or by phone at 304-462-6266.
 We encourage you to visit the bookstore and are confident that you will discover it to be a destination where students, faculty and staff enjoy spending a few moments studying, reading or enjoying a hot cup of coffee.